Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 12

 > Please perform the following:\
-> Place the value stored at 0x404000 into rax
+> &emsp;Place the value stored at 0x404000 into rax
 >
 > Make sure the value in rax is the original value stored at 0x404000.
->
-> We will now set the following in preparation for your code:\
-> [0x404000] = 0x1e0d94

 ### Dereferencing